|

 to 2003 where he originated and managed early and later-stage investments and

 provided general management for Senmed's start-up investments.
-He previously represented
+Prior

 to joining Senmed in 1996, he served in general management and senior marketing